LeoSage01/LeoSage01/README.md

 ### Hi there 👋

+- 👯 I’m looking to collaborate on MERN stack projects
+- 😎 I love learning new things and always finish what I have started
+- 📫 How to reach me: leosage2000@gmail.com
+- 💪🏽 Pronouns: He/his

 <!--
 **LeoSage01/LeoSage01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.